 Your employer should come back to you soon after you have sent the grievance letter, to arrange a formal grievance meeting with you.
 You will get an outcome letter after this meeting.

 If the letter dismisses all or part of your grievance, you can appeal.
+You can use our Grievance Appeal Letter template if this happens.
 If you’re still not happy, you can take your case to Tribunal.

 Use a grievance template

 Valla's platform will help you research your situation, collect evidence, get your facts straight and then generate a professional-looking grievance letter to resolve your issue.